Configuration

 language

-By default, the widget uses the language specified in the lang attribute on the document's <html> element.
+By default, the widget reads the lang attribute from the document's <html> element:

 cz(Czech)da(Danish)de(German)el(Greek)en(English)es(Spanish)es-419(Spanish Latin America)fi(Finnish)fr(French)hu(Hungarian)it(Italian)nl(Dutch)no(Norwegian)pl(Polish)pt(Portuguese)pt-BR(Portuguese Brasil)ro(Romanian)ru(Russian)sv(Swedish)tr(Turkish)uk(Ukrainian)